Silent Reflux in Babies

 • Choking, gagging, or coughing and may smell of sick / vomit when this happens

-• Gurgling and swallowing of sick
+• Gurgling and swallowing of the sick

 While less common, some infants may also experience: